homeryan/install-text-generation-webui/README.md

 ## Starting the web UI
 Run a Python script in a conda env: https://gist.github.com/maximlt/531419545b039fa33f8845e5bc92edd6

-Create a start.bat in the parent folder of text-generation-webui
+Create a webui.bat in the parent folder of text-generation-webui
 ```
 @echo off
 D: